-The Central Ohio Transit Authority is the regional public transit provider for greater Columbus and central Ohio.
-With a service area of 1.2 million residents, COTA provides more than 18 million passenger trips annually.
+The Central Ohio Transit Authority is the regional public transit provider for greater Columbus and Central Ohio.
+With a service area of 1.2 million residents, COTA provides nearly 19 million passenger trips annually.

 33 North High Street, Columbus

-COTA Administrative Offices, located at 33 North High Street, also house a Pass Sales center, an operator relief station and an employee day room for operators to relax in between shifts
+COTA Administrative Offices, located at 33 North High Street, also house a Customer Experience Center, an operator relief station and an employee day room for operators to relax in between shifts

 1600 McKinley Avenue